processone/docs.ejabberd.im/content/admin/configuration.md

 suffix:

--   No suffix, this means that the module uses Erlang’s built-in database Mnesia as backend, Riak key-value store or SQL database (see [Database and LDAP Configuration](#database-and-ldap-configuration)).
+-   No suffix, this means that the module uses Erlang’s built-in database Mnesia as backend or SQL database
+	(see [Database and LDAP Configuration](#database-and-ldap-configuration)).

 -   ‘\_ldap’, this means that the module needs an LDAP server as